flokleiser/nextjs-flo/README.md

 ## Top Priority (important)

 - [ ] Style title page

+    - [ ] General 1: Links in the middle, split on left/right?

+    - [ ] General 2: Links more like a scrollwheel (?)

-    - [ ] General: links transform more on hover
+    - [ ] General 3: links transform more on hover

     - [ ] idea 1: Background card
     - [ ] idea 2: mouse cursor effects? background gradient changing on mouse hover etc
     - [ ] idea 3: scrolling down to projects page? --> test with testing --> google how to divide single page, one to 100vh, next one starting below